harness/ff-android-client-sdk/docs/further_reading.md

 After invoking `initialize(...)`, calling `waitForInitialization(long timeoutMs)` blocks the calling thread until the SDK completes its authentication process or until the specified timeout elapses.
 A timeoutMs value of 0 waits indefinitely.
 Use this method cautiously to prevent blocking the main UI thread, which can lead to a poor user experience.

+## Streaming and Polling Mode

+By default, Harness Feature Flags SDK has streaming enabled and polling enabled.
+Both modes can be toggled according to your preference using the SDK's configuration.

+### Streaming Mode
+Streaming mode establishes a continuous connection between your application and the Feature Flags service.
+This allows for real-time updates on feature flags without requiring periodic checks.
+If an error occurs while streaming and `pollingEnabled` is set to `true`, the SDK will automatically fall back to polling mode until streaming can be reestablished.
+If `pollingEnabled` is `false`, streaming will attempt to reconnect without falling back to polling.

+### Polling Mode
+In polling mode, the SDK will periodically check with the Feature Flags service to retrieve updates for feature flags.
+The frequency of these checks can be adjusted using the SDK's configurations.

+### No Streaming or Polling
+If both streaming and polling modes are disabled (`streamEnabled: false` and `pollingEnabled: false`), the SDK will not automatically fetch feature flag updates after the initial fetch.
+This means that after the initial load, any changes made to the feature flags on the Harness server will not be reflected in the application until the SDK is re-initialized or one of the modes is re-enabled.

+This configuration might be useful in specific scenarios where you want to ensure a consistent set of feature flags for a session or when the application operates in an environment where regular updates are not necessary.
+However, it's essential to be aware that this configuration can lead to outdated flag evaluations if the flags change on the server.

+To configure the modes see [Configuration options](#configuration-options)

 ## Configuration Options
 The following configuration options are available to control the behaviour of the SDK.